f18-os/nora-file-transfer-begalvan/thread-lab/README.md

 # File Transfer-Threaded Lab

+CS 4375

-Directory `lab` includes:
+Directory `thread-lab` includes:

-fileThreadedClient.py, fileThreadedServer.py, and send_file.txt
+fileThreadClient.py and fileThreadServer.py.

 *   `fileThreadedClient.py` transfers a file to the server using port 50001